AndrewBazen/mage/tree-sitter-mage/neovim-setup.md

 4. **Missing files after installation**
    - Run `:checkhealth nvim-treesitter` in Neovim to check for issues
    - Make sure all required Node.js packages are installed: `npm install nan`

+5. **"No such file or directory" during compilation**
+   - Double-check the `files` array in your parser configuration.
+The paths should be relative to the repository root, not to the tree-sitter-mage directory.
+   - If using a local repository, ensure the absolute path is correct.